nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * `list` followed by `delete 2` deletes the 2nd student in the edulog.
 * `find Betsy` followed by `delete 1` deletes the 1st student in the results of the `find` command.

+### Unmarking a student's attendance: `unmark'

+Denotes an existing student as absent.
+The student may either be identified by index number in the edulog (starting from 1) or name (this is both case-sensitive and space-sensitive within the name provided).

+Format: `unmark <INDEX - must be a positive integer>` OR `unmark <STUDENT NAME>`

+Examples:
+* `unmark 3`
+* `unmark Alex Yeoh`

 ### Clearing all entries : `clear`

 Clears all entries from the edulog.